top of page

 • It's estimated that ride-sharing helps reduce car emissions between 34% and 41% per year per each household using these services

-Since most college students seemed to need to commute to class, and being in college myself, I found it easy to recruit participants to weigh in on the idea of a ride-share app for students.
+Since most college students seemed to need to commute to class, and being in college myself (at the time), I found it easy to recruit participants to weigh in on the idea of a ride-share app for students.
 Below are the insights I got from talking to fellow students:

 • A commute service would be more useful to students in large universities than those in smaller schools like mine (CCA)